AlinaWithAFace/CISC-220-Lab-06/README.md

 Rotating left around babe
 Height of node before: babe:3
-Height of right child before: dunce:2 height of babe is now 1height of dunce is now 2 resetting rest's left to dunce
+Height of right child before: dunce:2 height of babe is now 1 height of dunce is now 2 resetting rest's left to dunce
 Adding: deject
 Looking left of rest